 Dry shade is just about the toughest condition, so we chose plants that could handle it.
 The plants immediately around the tree were chosen for driest shade tolerance, while those that need more moisture are sited farther away from the tree.
 We echoed the full-sun pinks and purples from next door and the burgundy of the house trim with shade-tolerant ninebark and astilbe.
 A mulched path invites close-up viewing of astilbe and winter-blooming hellebore.
 The east side of the house gets considerably more sun but is dry and rocky, so we used tall feather reed grass and sedum to soften the view of the neighbor’s drive in this very narrow space.

-The result is a harmonious, low-maintenance garden that ties the two properties together and provides Alison and Milo a restful reprieve from the city.
+The result is a harmonious, low-maintenance garden that ties the two properties together and offers a restful reprieve from the city.